m0ru/urm-methods-report/group_techniques_-_methods_report.md

 also has the effect that people have time to think about points they want to make before / while moving into the inner circle.

 also discussing in really large groups / anonymous masses rarely works well (from my own experience). something about the social dynamic. fishbowl keeps inner circle small.

+medium sized groups. walking to and joining the inner circle needs to stay feasible.

 ### Explain the origins of the method, who proposed it?